-American University of Beirut Department of Computer Science CMPS 211 - Discrete Mathematics - Fall 15/16 a) The north pole is hot.
+American University of Beirut Department of Computer Science CMPS 211 - Discrete Mathematics - Fall 15/16

 Please solve the following exercises and submit BEFORE 11:55 p.m. of Friday 18 September.

 Which of these are propositions?
 What are the truth values of those that are propositions?